-WHEREAS, the Emergency Operations Plan provides a framework within which the city can plan and perform its emergency functions during a disaster or national emergency; and
+Promulgated herewith is the Emergency Operations Plan for the City of Newport.
+This plan supersedes any previous plans.
+It provides a framework within which the City can plan and perform its emergency functions during a disaster or national emergency.

-WHEREAS, the Emergency Operations Plan is a component of the city's comprehensive approach to emergency management that ensures that the city is prepared to prevent, protect against, mitigate the effects of, respond to, and recover from the hazards and threats that pose the greatest risk to the city; and
+This Emergency Operations Plan is a component of the City's comprehensive approach to emergency management that ensures that the City is prepared to prevent, protect against, mitigate the effects of, respond to, and recover from the hazards and threats that pose the greatest risk to the City.

-WHEREAS, the Emergency Operations Plan identifies key roles and responsibilities, defines the primary and support roles of city departments, outlines the steps for coordinating with response partners, and establishes a system for incident management which is consistent with the National Incident Management System; and
+Focused on response and short-term recovery activities, this Emergency Operations Plan provides a framework for how the City will conduct emergency operations.
+The plan identifies key roles and responsibilities, defines the primary and support roles of City agencies and departments, outlines the steps for coordinating with response partners, and establishes a system for incident management.
+The outlined framework is consistent with the National Incident Management System.